aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

   - HA for AutoVPN is not supported
 - Internet-exit for Zscaler is in preview
 - `eos_validate_state` is being enriched to support new tests for WAN designs.
+- EVPN WAN gateway is in preview as it requires the use of `wan_use_evpn_node_settings_for_lan`.
+It is supported only on sites with single WAN Router.

 ### Known limitations